Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 Can be one of the following options:

+* `ZK40` - Targets the last unstable Zikula 4.0.x version.
+* `ZK31` - Targets the last stable Zikula 3.1.x version.
 * `ZK30` - Targets the last stable Zikula 3.0.x version.
-* `ZK3DEV` - Targets the last unstable Zikula 3.x version.
+This is the default value.

+The following options are deprecated and being removed in ModuleStudio 1.5.0:

 * `ZK20` - Targets the last stable Zikula 2.0.x version.
-This is the default value.
 * `ZK2DEV` - Targets the last unstable Zikula 2.x version and may include changes for the next upcoming 2.x core release.
 * `ZK15` - Targets the last stable Zikula 1.5.x version.
 * `ZK15DEV` - Targets the last unstable Zikula 1.5.x version and may include changes for the next upcoming 1.5.x core release.